katharosada/botchallenge/README.md

 pip install greenlet protobuf twisted
 ```

-In the client directory, generate the Python protobuffer source with:
+In the proto directory, generate the Python protobuffer source with:
 ```
-./gen_proto.sh
+./gen_python.sh
 ```

-Then run the example robot with:
+Go to the client directory, and the modules are there for you to use (locally importing) if you like.

+To install (again, use python3):
 ```
+python setup.py build
-python robot.py
+python setup.py install
 ```